tradingstrategy-ai/trading-strategy/docs/source/glossary.rst

         Smart contract programmers do not need to modify their existing Solidity or Vyper code and they can re-deploy contracts on any EVM chain.

+    Bonding curve

+        In a bonding curve based exchange, like an :ref:`AMM <automated market maker>`, market makers do not set limit orders to provide liquidity.
+Instead, the liquidity follows a predefined mathematical function.
+Every time there is a buy or a sell, the price moves up or down defined by this function.

+    XY liquidity model

+        XY liquidity model, as known as XYK, is a :ref:`bonding curve` model where the price of an assets follows the equation:

+        `x*y=k market maker`

+        Anyone can buy or sell coins by essentially shifting the market maker’s, also known as a liquidity provider, position on the x*y=k curve.

+        `Read more about XY liquidity model <https://medium.com/phoenix-finance/understanding-the-xyk-model-of-pooled-liquidity-7340fdc20d9c>`_.